fmegahed/chatsqc/README.md

     - Use the command window to cd (change drive) to the location of your `requirements.txt` file
     - Run the command `pip install -r requirements.txt` to install the required dependencies (libraries with specific versions)

-3. Obtain an [API key from OpenAI](https://platform.openai.com/account/api-keys) and add it to a file titled `.env`, which must be placed in the project directory.
+3. Apply for an [OpenAI account](https://openai.com/pricing).
+Obtain an [API key from OpenAI](https://platform.openai.com/account/api-keys) and add it to a file titled `.env`, which must be placed in the project directory.
+Note: For exploring and testing the API, all new OpenAI users get free $5 in free tokens.
+These tokens expire after 3 months.
+Once you exceed your quota, you can choose to subscribe to one of their paid plans and continue using the API.

 4. Run the following commands in Anaconda's cmd in this order:
     - `python preprocess.py`, which will create the vector store containing the relationship between different text vectors